An Accountability Institution for Technology Governance

 The Publication

-AfterMail is built on SimpleX at the protocol layer and Nym at the network layer.
+AfterMail is built on sealed sender architecture at the protocol layer.
 No user identifiers.
 No phone numbers.
 No email addresses.
-No account linked to any real world identity.
+No account linked to any real-world identity.
+The relay never knows who is sending.
 Nothing to compel because there is nothing to hand over.
 The interface looks and feels like email.
 The architecture underneath it does not resemble email at all.

 The Publication